-Less than two weeks since election signage started popping up around the city, candidates are already reporting vandalism and other damage to their hoardings.
+Less than two weeks since election signage started popping up, candidates are already reporting vandalism and other damage to their hoardings.

 She had two signs up together at Carmichael Rd, one has been stolen and the remaining sign was damaged and needed reinforcing.
 Signs at Levers Rd and Fraser St were knocked over and a Bellevue Rd sign received minor graffiti damage and was knocked over.